Major Tourism & Hospitality Management

 Courses enable students to develop professional skills relevant to working in tourism such as communication, sales, negotiations, entrepreneurship and leadership.
 The programme design has been kept deliberately flexible to allow for studies to be combined with work, or for the integration of internships, or for exchange semesters at one of our international partner universities.

 Graduates of our tourism bachelor programme obtain a relevant education, which qualifies them for a wide range of employment opportunities.
 While popular graduate career paths typically include working in a leading position in the management of destinations or of tourist associations, this is only part of the story: the fact that our graduates‘ expertise in tourism is solidly anchored in the principles of business administration equips them with the prerequisites for exciting employment opportunities in many areas outside tourism.

-The programme is taught by experienced lecturers with significant past and current industry involvement (for example, three of our lectureres were former tourism business and destination directors )
+- The programme is taught by experienced lecturers with significant past and current industry involvement (for example, three of our lecturers were former tourism business and destination directors )

 Professional Internship Programme – Where Education Meets Industry

 Since January 2007 the Tourism programme, in cooperation with the University’s Career Services, has provided a professional internship opportunity for students.
 Selected students with good German skills at least at level B2 are thereby enabled to work in an enterprise that acts as a „mentor“ during a specified period of time.
 This has proved for participants to be a highly valuable learning experience in a professional environment.

 What does this major qualify you for?